 Smallhythe Place a National Trust property

-Open 11am-5pm (Tea room 11am-4pm)
+Open 11am-5pm (Tea room 11am-4pm - earlier in autumn)

 Wednesday - Sunday